Father's Day Sale: Buy any Bed Swing/daybed, automatically Get 50% off your VPS Cushion Package!

 What parts come with a swing?

-We supply sturdy hooks and enough 1-inch manila rope for a ceiling height of 10 feet.
-Screws to attach the bed swing frame parts and assembly instructions are provided.
-Contact the shop if you have special ceiling requirements.
+We supply sturdy ceiling hooks and enough 1-inch rope for a ceiling height of 10 feet.
+Screws (and possibly eye bolts) to attach the bed swing frame parts and assembly instructions are provided.
+Contact us if you have special ceiling requirements.
 Average assembly time is 15 minutes.
 With each swing we provide thorough swing instructions as well as all the hardware needed to install your swing, but we recommend hiring a licensed and insured professional contractor to complete your swing installation.

 What kind of wood do you use?

-Our swings are made of #1 pressure-treated Yellow Pine.
-We try to use Yellawood brand whenever possible.
+Our swings are made of #1 kiln-dried, pressure-treated (ground contact) yellow pine.
 Because the wood is dry treated, it is least likely to warp or twist.
-We frequently substitute cypress wood as an upgrade and can consider other woods at your request.
+We can substitute cedar or cypress wood at market prices (lately it averages about $1000 more per swing if the style of swing you choose can be built with those woods).

 Can you customize a swing?